infobyte/gorrabot/README.md

 (e.g `tkt_***REMOVED***_1234_some_description`).
 Then, when the status of the MR is updated, also update the labels and status of the related issue.

+Gorrabot also adds a `Closes #1234` text in the description, so GitLab closes the related issue when the MR is merged.
+Also, when a user sees the issue details he/she will have a link to its corresponding merge request.

 Example actions (see the code of `sync_related_issue` `app.py` for the exact list):